Mastercard/client-encryption-csharp/README.md

 ### Loading the Encryption Certificate <a name="loading-the-encryption-certificate"></a>

-A `System.Security.Cryptography.X509Certificates.X509Certificate` object can be created from a file by calling the `EncryptionUtils.LoadEncryptionCertificate` method:
+A `System.Security.Cryptography.X509Certificates.X509Certificate` object can be created from a file by calling `EncryptionUtils.LoadEncryptionCertificate`:
 ```cs
 var encryptionCertificate = EncryptionUtils.LoadEncryptionCertificate("<insert certificate file path>");
 ```